 Interior to Lower Mainland Transmission

-- As part of the construction work, helicopters are required and currently in service in some areas including along the right-of-way south and east of Harrison Hot Springs.
-The contractor has obtained the necessary permits and permissions and is in compliance with Transport Canada requirements.
+- As part of ongoing construction of the ILM Project, helicopters are being used [PDF, 351 KB] in some areas.
+All necessary permits and permissions have been obtained, and all work complies with Transport Canada requirements.
 Wherever possible, helicopters follow routes and schedules that minimize disturbances to residents.
-Please see the construction notice [PDF, 351 KB] for more details.